-These sugars constitute the carbohydrate content that has less detrimental effect on our bodies, in comparison to that of normal dairy milk.
-Normal dairy contains simple sugars, and these sugars are stored in our bodies as fat, which make our bodies miss out on vital nutrients.
-Also, almond milk has a low glycemic nature, which means that it can be digested fully by the body and expended for energy.
+These sugars constitute the carbohydrate content that has a less detrimental effect on our bodies than regular dairy milk.
+Traditional dairy contains simple sugars, which are stored in our bodies as fat, making our bodies miss out on vital nutrients.
+Also, almond milk has a low glycemic nature, which means it can be entirely digested by the body and expended for energy.

 4. Fortified almond milk protects your bones

-As far as a calcium source is concerned; dairy products are regarded as the richest dietary sources.
-Though almond milk figures nowhere close to cow milk, almond milk is enriched with calcium to make it more nutritious.
+As far as a calcium source is concerned, dairy products are considered the richest dietary sources.
+Although almond milk figures nowhere close to cow milk, it is enriched with calcium to make it more nutritious.

 For example, one cup of fortified almond milk may contain up to 45–50% of the RDI.

-Now, for people who are skipping dairy because of various health reasons, enriched almond milk is an excellent calcium source.
-Vegans and lactose intolerant people can consume almond milk without any worry.
+Enriched almond milk is an excellent calcium source for people who are skipping dairy for various health reasons.
+In addition, vegans and lactose-intolerant people can consume almond milk without worry.

 To build bones and maintain them, you need to stock on calcium.
 An adequate calcium intake will also reduce the risk of osteoporosis, which is a condition characterized by weak bones and fractures.